Gravity Flows: sediment transport and sedimentary structures

 Jump to: Mass Wasting

-Low Density Turbidity Current (Quicktime MP4 Video 10MB Jan20 12) from Gary Parker at the University of Minnesota.
+Low Density Turbidity Current (MP4 Video 10MB Jan20 12) from Gary Parker at the University of Minnesota.
 This video is provided in a larger Sediment Transport Movies (more info) from Paul Heller (University of Wyoming).

-Confined Subaqueous Debris Flows (Quicktime MP4 Video 11MB Jan20 12) with varying ratios of water to bentonite to sand.
+Confined Subaqueous Debris Flows (MP4 Video 11MB Jan20 12) with varying ratios of water to bentonite to sand.
 Five separate flows are shown with increasing strength.
 This video is provided in a larger Sediment Transport Movies ( This site may be offline. ) from Paul Heller (University of Wyoming).

-Unconfined Subaqueous Debris Flows (Quicktime MP4 Video 9.8MB Jan20 12) with two subsequent flows.
+Unconfined Subaqueous Debris Flows (MP4 Video 9.8MB Jan20 12) with two subsequent flows.
 This video is provided in a larger Sediment Transport Movies (more info) from Paul Heller (University of Wyoming).

 Experimental Modeling of Turbidity Currents. (more info) Photos of the experimental set up and the turbidity current lab experiments conducted by the Nonlinear Physics Group at the University of Toronto.